Welcome to the City of Manchester, NH Official Website

 Diabetic Shoe Clinic.
 1st Thursday of each month.
 9:30 AM.
 Must make appointment.

 Are you diabetic?
 Did you know that one of your Medicare benefits includes a FREE pair of shoes and inserts every year?
 Call Leanne at 828-6762 to schedule an appointment for your fitting.
-Sponsored by Step Lightly.
+Sponsored by Pro Medical East.

 Free!
 Blood pressure is an important screening as high blood pressure usually has no symptoms.
 It can't be detected without being measured, and greatly increases your risk of heart disease and stroke.
 Rivier University Nurse Practitioner students will be offering free blood pressure screenings.
 There will also be an opportunity to help the students learn about your emotional experience as an older adult, by taking a brief survey.
 Sponsored by Rivier University.